raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b04_javascript-logica-de-programacao/04.04_objetos-e-funcoes/README.md

   </li>
 </ol>
 <h3>Functions - Requirements</h3>
-<p>Refactor the exercises of the day <a href="https://github.com/raphaelalmeidamartins/trybe_exercicios/tree/atualizar-docs/15.12/1_fundamentos-do-desv-web/b04_javascript-logica-de-programacao/04.01_javascript-primeiros-passos">04.01</a> in functions that receive parameters.</p>
+<p>Refactor the final exercises of the day <a href="https://github.com/raphaelalmeidamartins/trybe_exercicios/tree/atualizar-docs/15.12/1_fundamentos-do-desv-web/b04_javascript-logica-de-programacao/04.01_javascript-primeiros-passos">04.01</a> in functions that receive parameters.</p>